lasp/xmera/docs/source/developer/filtering-architecture.rst

 Why this exists
 ---------------

-Historically a Kalman filter and its xmera plumbing lived in one class: the filter math, the message reads/writes, and the ``SysModel`` lifecycle were all tangled together.
-That made the *algorithm* impossible to reuse outside xmera — in particular it could not be ported into ``fp32-fsw-xmera`` (the deployment repository the Adamant flight software consumes through a C shim) without a rewrite.

 The filtering infrastructure splits that responsibility into three layers:

 #. a **framework-agnostic core** (``filtering_core``) — the reusable filter